seancdavis/seancdavis-com/www/src/blog/posts/2018-05-08-build-deploy-dynamic-site-hour-free.md

 ---
-title: "Build & Deploy a Dynamic Site in an Hour for Free"
+title: Build & Deploy a Dynamic Site in an Hour for Free
-description: "Combine the forces of Contentful, Middleman, and Netlify to build and deploy dynamic-like site for free in less than an hour."
+description: Combine the forces of Contentful, Middleman, and Netlify to build and deploy dynamic-like site for free in less than an hour.
 tags:
   - contentful
   - middleman
   - netlify
   - ruby
+image: /blog/default/default-blue-02.png
 ---

 [Static site generators](https://www.staticgen.com/) are powerful tools.
 They enable developers to build and deploy static web pages, which are (typically) faster and more secure than their database-driven counterparts.